George Floyd's autopsy puts Hennepin County Medical Examiner Andrew Baker in the hot seat

 Facing a public outcry, Minnesota Attorney General Keith Ellison took over the prosecution two days before the full autopsy was released.
 Once it became public, Ellison added more severe second-degree murder charges against Chauvin and charged the other three officers at the scene of the arrest as accomplices.

-Baker’s autopsy report found that Floyd died from a heart attack while officers subdued and restrained him by compressing his neck.
+Baker’s autopsy report found that Floyd died when his heart stopped as officers subdued and restrained him by compressing his neck.
 The report lists heart disease, fentanyl intoxication and recent methamphetamine use as “other significant conditions,” indicating that they may have made Floyd’s death more likely.

 Listing underlying diseases and drug intoxication in an autopsy report is “usual practice” for a medical examiner, Dr. Sally Aiken, president of the National Association of Medical Examiners, said in a statement.
 “Death is a complex process and often occurs with multiple interacting contributing causes,” Aiken wrote.

-Floyd’s family hired two forensic pathologists to conduct a second autopsy: Dr. Michael Baden, a former chief medical examiner of New York City, and Dr. Allecia Wilson of the University of Michigan.
+Floyd’s family paid for a second autopsy conducted by Dr. Michael Baden, a former chief medical examiner of New York City, and Dr. Allecia Wilson of the University of Michigan.
 While their full report hasn’t been released, Baden and Wilson said at a news conference that they determined that Floyd died of asphyxia, caused when the police restraints cut off blood and oxygen to his brain.

 Baden disputed Baker’s findings of heart disease.